seldonian-framework/Tutorials/_tutorials/decision_trees.md

     <li>Cover how the SDTree is trained in candidate selection.</li>
     <li>Explain how the SDTree can be extended to a Seldonian Random Forest (SRF).  </li>
     <li>Apply the SDTree and SRF to the GPA prediction problem from <a href="{{ "/tutorials/science_GPA_tutorial/" | relative_url}}"> Tutorial E</a>. </li>
-    <li>Apply the SDTree and SRF to the COMPAS criminal recidivism dataset. </li>
 </ul>
 </p>
 </div>